Updated on: 2/26/2019

 You may also be eligible for some restitution by the Washington State Crime Victim Compensation Program.
 This program can cover some medical bills, loss of financial support and funeral expenses incurred as the result of violent crime.
 Unfortunately, the monthly budget of the compensation program is low, and if you have extensive damages, you may not be able to recover the full amount you need.
 The compensation program can’t cover damages to personal property, crime scene cleanup or expenses that other health or accident insurance will cover.
 If you do recover damages from your own insurance company or any insurance that the criminal has, you may have to pay back the Crime Victim Compensation Program.

-If you have been injured as the result of a crime, it’s a good idea to consult a personal injury attorney.
+If you have been injured in an accident - even if that accident was the result of a crime - it’s a good idea to consult with an experienced personal injury attorney.
 Criminal cases are not the same as civil cases; even if the criminal is convicted for his crimes, you may not receive any restitution in criminal court.
 You may need to file a lawsuit in civil court, either against the criminal or your own insurance company, to recover damages.
 An attorney can help you figure out whether your injuries will be covered by your insurance without problems, or whether your claim needs to be litigated.